Healthdirect Free Australian health advice you can count on.

 The main treatments for brain tumours are:

 In addition to standard treatments, doctors may suggest you consider taking part in a clinical trial.
-Clinical trials are research studies to test new treatments.
+Clinical trials are research studies conducted to test new treatments.
 Read more about clinical trials on the Cure Brain Cancer website.

 Talk to your doctor about all options, their side effects and how to manage them.